-- OPTIONAL Skip Delivery Product Option This is sort of the opposite of "featured" (to toggle this, use the star next to each product in delivery builder) -- featured will force a product into shares unless the member has set a "0 - Not for me" preference on that product.
+- OPTIONAL Skip Delivery Product Option This is sort of the opposite of "featured" (to toggle this, use the star next to each product in delivery builder) -- featured will force a product into shares unless the member has set a "1 - Never include in my share" preference on that product.

 This might be good for less popular items like certain kinds of herbs or if you are a meat producer, maybe you have some really expensive cuts that you would like people to have the option to try, but it does not make sense to try to fit them into shares right away.You will see a "link" icon next to each product which you can use to toggle "skip" mode for each product.
 Here is a screenshot:

 When you’ve added all the items for the day’s deliveries, click the “Complete Estimate and Review” button to continue to the next step.